Quantum-Detectors/QD-odin-build/README.rst

 This repository contains the following components:

-- adodin-config: Configuration files for ADOdin EPICS module
-- edm-config: EDM configuration files
+- config: configuration files

+  - adodin: ADOdin database templates for the IOC to load
-- epics-config: General EPICS configuration files
+  - edm: runtime configuration for EDM
+  - epics: synapps module versions and configure/RELEASE files for building
-- odin-config: Odin runtime configuration files
+  - odin: runtime configuration for Odin

-- python: Python module for testing and using ADOdin
+- python: Python module for generating configuration files and testing and using ADOdin
 - scripts: Build scripts for Odin and EPICS
 - server: Utility scripts for deploying onto a server